JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

    [Vfit,Pfit,Bfit,parfit,parCI] = fitsignal(Vexp,t,r);

-The output ``parCI`` contains the 95% confidence interval for all fitted parameters, calculated using the curvature matrix.
+The output ``parCI`` contains the 95% confidence interval for all fitted parameters, calculated using the standard method based on the variance-covariance matrix.

 Bootstrap CIs
 ------------------------------------------